hashworks-code/littlebrahma.v2/_caseStudy/caseStudy2017.md

 cHead1: "The story of Brahma "

 cContent1: " We related our idea of creation to Brahma an Indian mythical god.
 He is an omnipresent and attributed to every creation on earth.
-Inspired with this thought our 2017 calendar was published narrating his origin stories."
+Inspired with this thought, our 2017 calendar was published narrating his origin stories."

 cImg2: "group"